Volvo

 of 1986 in Australia.
 This was the last factory

-"works" 240 ever built, because Volvo pulled the plug
+"works" 240 built, because Volvo pulled the plug

 on its official involvement in Group A racing later

 that year.
-This car is currently owner by Mark
+This car was last known to be owned by Mark

 Petch of New Zealand. |